 Generic medicines can expand access by offering affordable treatments with the same safety and efficacy after a patent expires.

 Novartis is the only major healthcare company with leadership positions in both patented and generic pharmaceuticals.
-Our Sandoz Division is the second-largest producer of generics, with a global network covering 90% of the world.
+Our Sandoz Division is the second-largest producer of generics, and the price points of numerous Sandoz medicines are accessible to 90% of the world’s population.